Background pattern

 • Gastrointestinal bleeding

-• Bleeding or bruising more easily than usual, or may develop sore throat or other signs of infection.
+• Bruising more easily than usual, or you may develop sore throat or other signs of infection.
 These effects usually occur in people with liver or kidney problems.
-Tell your doctor as soon as possible.
+Tell your doctor as soon as possible

 • General feeling of discomfort or weakness